rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/File-Cache.md

 When hitting F5 the second time, the <xref:i5.Toolkit.Core.Caching.CacheAwareContentLoader> will use the cached file and therefore load it faster.

-Another usage example can be found in the documentation of the [Obj Importer](Obj-Importer.md).
+Another usage example can be found in the documentation of the [Obj Importer](Obj-Importer.md) and in the example scene of the Obj Importer.